ebraraktas/tflitec-rs/README.md

 You can activate `xnnpack` features with a prebuilt library, too.
 However, you must have built that library with XNNPACK, otherwise you will see a linking error.

+## Linking

+This library builds `libtensorflowlite_c` **dynamic library** and must be linked to it.
+This is not an issue if you build and run a binary target with `cargo run`.
+However, if you run your binary directly, you **must** have `libtensorflowlite_c` dynamic library in your library search path.
+You can either copy built library under `target/{release,debug}/build/tflitec-*/out` to one of the system library search paths (such as `/usr/lib` or `/usr/local/lib`) or add that directory (`out`) to search path.

+Similarly, if you distribute a prebuilt library depending on this, you must distribute `libtensorflowlite_c`, too.
+Or, document this warning in your library to instruct your users.

 # Compilation